cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Update of used libraries and other software to the following versions:
   - Scintilla 1.7.7
   - cv act library v.
-1.3.0 for Vista
+1.4.6 (supporting Vista too)
   - OpenSSL 0.9.8k
   - GMP ? xxxxx
   - Animal 2.3.21.
-  xxxxxxxxxx

-b) Changes within the user documentation:
+b) Changes within the user documentation / on the websites:

 - Online help: well enhanced (e.g. modi and padding variants used for block ciphers now are described explicitly).

+- CrypTool Script: Update to status quo, inclusion of Sage sample code, minor bug-fixes, menu tree within appendix A.1 adapted to the new version of CrypTool.

+- Updated and enhanced presentation (112 pages now).

-- From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which always offer their current beta for download.
+- From the CrypTool website links are set to the sites of the successor versions JCT1 and CT2, which already offer their current beta for download.

 - The additional website CrypTool-Online went live (www.cryptool-online.org).